Slicer/SlicerLanguagePacks/TranslationGuidelines.md

   - `5` : The link will take you to the location of the strings in the Slicer Weblate repository.

 ![](Docs/Resultat.png)

+For more clanificcation, you can watch a pratical video [here](https://www.youtube.com/watch?v=npb4bBE-9cY)